 Further, I expect that H3 is conditioned by the nature of the specific political issue.
-Gender gaps in political interest often do not persist when considering interest in local issues, as opposed to national or international issues (Campbell & Winters 2008; Coffé 2013).
+Gender gaps in political interest often do not persist when considering interest in local issues, as opposed to national or international issues (Campbell and Winters, 2008; Coffé, 2013).
 This might be because women's greater involvement in household work gives them more exposure to certain kinds of local politics, like schools and local health issues.
-Studies also find that women report higher levels of political interest and knowledge when asked about specific political issues, especially those that are particularly relevant to women's lives, such as abortion, as opposed to more general issues (Ferrín et al. 2020; Kraft & Dolan 2023; Tormos & Verge 2022).
+Studies also find that women report higher levels of political interest and knowledge when asked about specific political issues, especially those that are particularly relevant to women's lives, such as abortion, as opposed to more general issues (Ferrín et al., 2020; Kraft and Dolan, 2023; Tormos and Verge, 2022).
 Further evidence comes from the mothers interviewed in Greenlee's (2014) study.
 For example, one mother said, "...
-I used to subscribe to Ms. Magazine, and it was all about national politics, And I think wow, I used to read that?
-Like, I had time to be worried about that.
-And I still do, but its on the back burner to the local stuff" (Greenlee 2014, p180).
+I used to subscribe to Ms. Magazine, and it was all about national politics, And I think 'wow, I used to read that?'...
+And I still do, but its on the back burner to the local stuff" (Greenlee, 2014, p180).
 Others brought up public schools, the right to breastfeed, and gun control as political issues activated by different stages of parenthood.
 I thus expect: